truvami/docs/docs/getting-started/03-tag-xl.md

     • third melody: time synchronization was successful, your tracker now appears in the truvami dashboard

-In case join attempt was unsuccessful, reset the device using a magnet and hold it for 10 seconds.
+In case join attempt was unsuccessful, reset the device using a magnet and hold it (to the position of the green point in the picture below) for 10 seconds.

 <!-- ![Bild 4](/img/getting-started-imgs/tag_XL_magnet_placement.png) -->
 <img src="/img/getting-started-imgs/tag_XL_magnet_placement.webp" width="50%" height="auto"/>